 The program consists of three units:

-The 2018 program "Postgraduate Studies in International, European and Comparative Energy, Environmental and Climate Change Law, relevant to Energy Sector" can be downloaded if you click above on "Join this Course".
+The detailed 2018/2019 program "Postgraduate Studies in International, European and Comparative Energy, Environmental and Climate Change Law, relevant to Energy Sector" will soon be available online.

 Participation in the program can happen in different ways:

 Participants can be young/senior/retired professionals from the profit, non-profit, government or academic sector.
 Fulltime participants are eligible to attend, in addition to the program, free of charge, 3 "Hot Topics in the Energy Sector" of their choice, that will be organized throughout the year.

 The programme would enhance intellectual development through the comprehension of:

 Key transferable skills

 Participants who complete this program will be able to: